- Artist Diploma

 Piano majors will study with faculty who are nationally known performers and soloists, ensemble players and guest lecturers.
 Private study, coursework, master classes, and recitals will round out your experience.
 Students also have access to any one of the 240-plus Steinway pianos, situated in practice rooms and in our performance venues.

-Why is Studying Piano at Oberlin Unique?
+Why Study Piano at Oberlin?

 Oberlin’s approximately 500 concerts per year offers conservatory students a wealth of opportunities to participate in competitions and recitals, and to perform as soloists or accompanists.
 Use your talents to support one of the many performance ensembles, such as the Oberlin Orchestra and Oberlin College Choir, or a student group such as the Musical Theater Association.